trusk89/socialmanagertools-igbot/README.md

 # TODO
 Features:
-* likemode_superlike - select random hashtag from config list and like 3 random photo of same user | 850-950 like/day.
+* likemode_superlike - select random hashtag from config list and like 3 random photo of same user | 700-850 like/day.
 * fdfmode_defollowall - defollow all your following (not defollow users in whitelist) | 90 defollow/hour.
 * fdfmode_classic - follow user from random hashtag and defollow after 1h | 300 follow-defollow/day.
 * Add total like/day in config.js

-Nice have:
+Nice to have:
 * docker container

 # Social Manager Tools